mclaeysb/distortionAnalysis/README.md

 (The Octave Splines Package can be installed using `pkg install -forge -global -auto splines`)

 The `example.m` file demonstrates how to load data, set optional parameters and call the main function `distortionAnalysis.m`.

-For further usage, visualise the output documents in a (web-)GIS application.
-Interpolate the point-wise results in the `.csv` files for optimal visualisations.

 ## How to cite it